sylvainprigent/sdeep/docs/source/guide.rst

     }

 The parameter file is in JSON format and is self explanatory.
-Each root object is an instance of a module needed by the workflow for training.
+Each root object is an instance of a module needed by the framework for training.
 The *Workflow* we use here is *ClassificationWorkflow* which is a training workflow optimised for image classification.
 We set workflow parameters like the number of epoch and the option to save all the models and eval results for each epoch.
-The model is *MNistClassifier* which is a small image classification network with 2 convolution layers with max-pooling for feature extraction followed by fully connected layers for classification.
+The model is *MNistClassifier* which is a small image classification network with 2 convolution layers and max-pooling for feature extraction followed by fully connected layers for classification.
 The loss function is the *CrossEntropyLoss*, the optimizer is *Adam* with a step of *0.001*.
 For the datasets, with instantiate the MNIST dataset in *train* mode for the training *train_dataset* and in test mode for the validation *val_dataset*.
 Both datasets take at input the *VisionScale* transform that scale the image intensities in [-1, 1].
 The last module is the *eval* module.
-Here we chose the *EvalClassification* module that compute precision, recall, F1 score and the confusion matrix on the validation set and save the result in the training report directory
+Here we chose the *EvalClassification* module that compute precision, recall, F1 score and the confusion matrix on the validation set and save the result in the training output directory.

 After the training, all the results are saved in the *run* directory by default.

 .. note::
-    The output dir can be changed in the `sdtrain` command line with the option -s
+    The output dir can be changed in the `sdtrain` command line with the option *-s*

-This directory contains:
+This output directory contains:

 1. **checkpoint.ckpt**: a backup of the last epoch to restart from it if needed.
-It can be used with the `-r` option of the `sdtrain` command line
+It can be used with the `-r` option of the `sdtrain` command line,

 2. **log.txt**: a log file with all the training verbose information.
-It is similar to what is writen in the console during training
+It is similar to what is writen in the console during training,

-3. **events.out.tfevents.\***: the tensorboard file that save the training curves and other monitoring data depending on the *Workflow*
+3. **events.out.tfevents.\***: the tensorboard file that save the training curves and other monitoring data depending on the *Workflow*,

 4. **eval**: a directory containing all the model evaluation outputs.
-For exemple, the *EvalClassification* module save 2 files: *confusion_matrix.csv* and *scores.csv*
+For exemple, the *EvalClassification* module save 2 files: *confusion_matrix.csv* and *scores.csv*,

 6. **predictions**: depending on the workflow, a prediction directory contains the predictions of the model on the evaluation dataset.